Home | Send Feedback

 pom.xml

 Create a new class with a main method and insert the following code.
 To send operations to the server, the application needs an instance of the MinioClient class.
-The constructor needs the endpoint address and both keys as arguments.
-You find this information in the terminal.
+The constructor requires the endpoint address and both keys as arguments.
+You can find this information in the terminal.

 try {